cvs-health/testilo/README.md

 - gets the report(s) from the `process.env.REPORTDIR_RAW` directory
 - writes the scored report(s) to the `process.env.REPORTDIR__SCORED` directory

-When the user invokes `score`, the `call` module allows the user to identify the report to be scored with one or more characters at the start of its name, instead of the whole name, as long as the desired report is the first one in the `process.env.REPORTDIR_RAW` directory that matches.
+When a user invokes `score`, the `call` module allows the user to identify the report to be scored with one or more characters at the start of its name, instead of the whole name, as long as the desired report is the first one in the `process.env.REPORTDIR_RAW` directory that matches.
+When a user invokes `multiScore`, no selection is possible; all reports in the `process.env.REPORTDIR_RAW` directory are scored.

 ## Report digesting